appcelerator-archive/ti.box2d/README.md

 Appcelerator Titanium Box2D Module for iOS
 ==========================================

-This is a Box2D module for iOS developed by Jeff Haynie.
+This is a Box2D module for iOS originally developed by Jeff Haynie.

 [Box2D](http://www.box2d.org/) is one of the most popular physics engines used for all sorts of cool things from popular games like Angry Birds to engineering simulations.